 A Caerphilly charity team starts online, sending photos to GoldPaid on WhatsApp for a first view.
 When it is ready, GoldPaid emails a free prepaid Royal Mail Special Delivery label so the items can be posted safely from a CF83 address.

-Special Delivery Guaranteed tracks the parcel end to end, insures it, and aims for next working day delivery to GB mainland addresses.
+Special Delivery Guaranteed tracks the parcel end to end, insures it, and aims for next-working-day delivery to GB mainland addresses.
 A volunteer posts at a Post Office counter and keeps the proof of postage.

 Caerphilly sits close to Cardiff, around 9 miles south and roughly a 20 minute drive, and the city is where the nearest specialist precious-metal buyers are based.
 Even a short trip means closing the shop, finding parking and carrying valuables in person.
 Handling it online and posting the parcel keeps volunteers in Caerphilly and the shop open.